 The mission of the Postgraduate Physician Assistant Oncology program is to eliminate cancer in Texas, the nation and the world by training the next generation of outstanding physician assistants who will provide comprehensive care to cancer patients as part of effective interprofessional teams and who will be leaders in healthcare delivery, cancer prevention, education, clinical research and quality improvement.

 The postgraduate program spans 12 months and is designed to prepare PAs for a career in adult medical, surgical and radiation oncology.
-This program is accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc.

 The didactic component of the curriculum consists of lectures, multidisciplinary conferences and Institutional Grand Rounds.
 By working at a premier oncology research institution, participants will have the opportunity to become involved in research.
 At the end of the year, each PA will prepare a manuscript suitable for publication on a relevant oncology topic.

-The didactic portion of the curriculum is reinforced daily by hands-on training in a variety of settings, including multidisciplinary clinics, hospital wards, the emergency room and the operating room.
+The didactic portion of the curriculum is reinforced daily by hands-on training in a variety of settings, including multidisciplinary clinics, hospital wards, and the operating room.
 Trainees will become an integral part of the health care team, be supervised by an attending physician and gain the confidence and skills required to become a successful oncologic PA.

 - Breast Oncology